erikyao/erikyao.github.io/_posts/2016-07-17-digest-of-working-effectively-with-legacy-code.md

 	- Chapter 23, _How Do I Know That I’m Not Breaking Anything?_
 4. Write tests.
 	- Chapter 13, _I Need to Make a Change but I Don’t Know What Tests to Write._
+	- Chapter 19, _My Project is Not Object- Oriented.
+How Do I Make Safe Changes?_
 5. Make changes and refactor.
 	- Chapter 8, _How Do I Add a Feature?_
 	- Chapter 21, _I’m Changing the Same Code All Over the Place._